 C-FLO P – Microbial pellet formulation to significantly reduce heavy metals, toxic ammonia and unwanted excess phosphorus.

-Bio Booster– Bio Booster is designed to increase diatom populations and reduce nutrients needed by algae.
+Bio Booster– Bio Booster is designed to increase diatom populations and reduce nutrients needed by watermeal and duckweed.

 Winter Warrior – Specialized cold water microbial formulation to reduce muck and nutrients throughout the winter and in spring fed ponds.

-Put the power and expertise of CLEAN-FLO to work for you.
-Feel free to contact us for a free estimate.
+Put the power and expertise of CLEAN-FLO to work for you, request a free cost estimate for aeration